Conflict Minerals Reporting Template - CMRT

 Currently, the in-force legislation only addresses the origin of 3TGs.
 However, other minerals raise similar conflict concerns, such as cobalt or mica.
 And electrical and electronic equipment requires both cobalt and mica.
 Therefore, the RMI has published the EMRT template to address these extented minerals.

 Cobalt is massively used in batteries, while mica is present in a wide range of products and applications, such as plastics, insulations, capacitors, magnets, and paints.

 Rare earth elements (REEs) are mainly the fifteen lanthanides in the periodic table.
 Many strategic activities require REEs, including in the electronics, automotive, aerospace, and military industries.

 China benefits from a quasi-monopoly of some REEs.
 On top of bringing strategic and political concerns, the extraction of REEs also reveals one of the most polluting.
-As of today, no specific legislation about the REEs' origins is in place.
+As of today, no specific legislation about the REEs’ origins is in place.

 Since March 31st, 2014, a company listed on Wall Street must annually declare the origin of these minerals when used in its production and per the SEC (Securities and Exchange Commission).